ipfs/ipfs-blog/src/_blog/2025-someguy-pr90.md

 ## Metrics

 When the cached address book and active are enabled, Prometheus metrics to monitor the cache and active probing, which can be found in the [metrics docs](https://github.com/ipfs/someguy/blob/main/docs/metrics.md#someguy-caches)

+## More than just one cache

+This blog post is primarily focused on the caching of peer addresses within Someguy, but it's worth noting that additional caching layers are relevant in the context of the public delegated routing endpoint `https://delegated-ipfs.dev/routing/v1`

+- **CDN cache**
+  Caches responses from Someguy at the edge, close to users, based on the `Cache-Control` headers set by Someguy.
+- **Someguy Cache-Control headers**
+  Someguy sets the `Cache-Control` headers as follows:

+### Cache-Control header values

+- **public**
+  Allows the response to be cached by any cache (browser, proxy, CDN, etc.).

+- **max-age**

+  - When there are results: **5 minutes** (300 seconds)
+  - When there are no results: **15 seconds**
+    Defines how long the response is considered “fresh” before a cache must revalidate.

+- **stale-while-revalidate**
+  - **48 hours** (172,800 seconds)
+    Allows caches to serve a stale response while they asynchronously fetch a fresh one from the origin.
+- **stale-if-error**
+  - **48 hours** (same as above)
+    Lets caches serve a stale response if the origin server is unavailable (e.g., timeout, 500 error).

+### How stale-while-revalidate (SWR) works

+When cached data becomes stale (past `max-age`), instead of making the user wait, the cache:

+1. **Immediately serves the stale response** to the client.
+2. **Fetches a fresh version in the background** from the origin.
+3. **Updates the cache** with the new response for future requests.

+This gives fast responses (users see something right away) while keeping data reasonably up to date behind the scenes.

 ## Accelerating peer-to-peer retrieval for browsers and mobile devices